lelandg/PWM-Servo-Hat-Through-Apache-Demo/README.md

 * Apache
 * mod_python Apache module.
 * Adafruit library for the hat (https://github.com/adafruit/Adafruit-Raspberry-Pi-Python-Code)
+* Connect the tilt servo to PWM/Servo connection 14 and the pan servo to 15.

 I simply copied the scripts from the PWM folder of the Adafruit library into the same directory as I placed these script files.
 You can just drop them in your /var/www/html, or create a separate directory for them.
 (I will not get into how to add a directory to Apache since there are multiple tutorials online.)